Alzheimer's disease: Late onset

+Early onset

-Only 1–2% of Alzheimer's cases are inherited (autosomal dominant).
-These types are known as early onset familial Alzheimer's disease, can have a very early onset, and a faster rate of progression.
+Only 1–2% of Alzheimer's cases are inherited due to autosomal dominant effects, as Alzheimer's is highly polygenic.
+When the disease is caused by autosomal dominant variants, it is known as early onset familial Alzheimer's disease, which is rarer and has a faster rate of progression.
+Less than 5% of sporadic Alzheimer's disease have an earlier onset, and early-onset Alzheimer's is about 90% heritable.
+Familial Alzheimer's disease usually implies two or more persons affected in one or more generations.

 Early onset familial Alzheimer's disease can be attributed to mutations in one of three genes: those encoding amyloid-beta precursor protein (APP) and presenilins PSEN1 and PSEN2.
 Most mutations in the APP and presenilin genes increase the production of a small protein called amyloid beta (Aβ)42, which is the main component of amyloid plaques.
-Some of the mutations merely alter the ratio between Aβ42 and the other major forms—particularly Aβ40—without increasing Aβ42 levels.
+Some of the mutations merely alter the ratio between Aβ42 and the other major forms—particularly Aβ40—without increasing Aβ42 levels in the brain.
 Two other genes associated with autosomal dominant Alzheimer's disease are ABCA7 and SORL1.

-Most cases of Alzheimer's are not inherited and are termed sporadic Alzheimer's disease, in which environmental and genetic differences may act as risk factors.
-Most cases of sporadic Alzheimer's disease in contrast to familial Alzheimer's disease are late-onset Alzheimer's disease (LOAD) developing after the age of 65 years.
-Less than 5% of sporadic Alzheimer's disease have an earlier onset.
-The strongest genetic risk factor for sporadic Alzheimer's disease is APOEε4.
-APOEε4 is one of four alleles of apolipoprotein E (APOE).
-APOE plays a major role in lipid-binding proteins in lipoprotein particles and the epsilon4 allele disrupts this function.
-Between 40 and 80% of people with Alzheimer's disease possess at least one APOEε4 allele.
-The APOEε4 allele increases the risk of the disease by three times in heterozygotes and by 15 times in homozygotes.
-Like many human diseases, environmental effects and genetic modifiers result in incomplete penetrance.
-For example, certain Nigerian populations do not show the relationship between dose of APOEε4 and incidence or age-of-onset for Alzheimer's disease seen in other human populations.

-Alleles in the TREM2 gene have been associated with a 3 to 5 times higher risk of developing Alzheimer's disease.
+Alleles in the TREM2 gene have been associated with a three to five times higher risk of developing Alzheimer's disease.

 A Japanese pedigree of familial Alzheimer's disease was found to be associated with a deletion mutation of codon 693 of APP.
 This mutation and its association with Alzheimer's disease was first reported in 2008, and is known as the Osaka mutation.
 Only homozygotes with this mutation have an increased risk of developing Alzheimer's disease.
 This mutation accelerates Aβ oligomerization but the proteins do not form the amyloid fibrils that aggregate into amyloid plaques, suggesting that it is the Aβ oligomerization rather than the fibrils that may be the cause of this disease.
 Mice expressing this mutation have all the usual pathologies of Alzheimer's disease.

+Hypotheses

+Misfolded protein

+Two abnormal proteins define the pathology of Alzheimer's disease: amyloid beta protein (Aβ) in amyloid plaques and tau protein in neurofibrillary tangles.
+These proteins share two features that promote their ability to cause disease: They both become abnormal by misfolding, that is, by assuming a shape that is rich in beta sheets; and they proliferate in the brain by the prion-like mechanism of seeded protein aggregation.
+The presence of these abnormal proteins in Alzheimer's disease has spawned two hypotheses of the proteopathic origin of the disease: The amyloid (or Aβ) hypothesis, and the tau hypothesis.

+The amyloid hypothesis, also known as the "amyloid cascade hypothesis" or "Aβ cascade hypothesis", holds that the accumulation of misfolded Aβ in the brain is the fundamental cause of Alzheimer's disease.
+In the amyloid cascade, the buildup of abnormal Aβ leads to tauopathy and eventually the complex degenerative changes of advanced Alzheimer's disease.
+Abnormal Aβ is thought to damage the brain by directly interacting with cells, and/or indirectly, for example by causing oxidative stress and neuroinflammation.